-Function Syntax Definition size Returns the size of the file in bytes. string $(n,m)$ Returns a string from the file that is $m$ bytes (characters) long, beginning at the $n$ th byte of the file. uchar (n) Returns the n th byte of the file as an unsigned character; range is 0 to 255. tag Returns the specific Desktop application tag injected into an executable file by the tag injection tool (see the tag (1) reference page.)
+Function Syntax Definition string(n,m) Returns a string from the file that is m bytes (characters) long, beginning at the n th byte of the file. uchar (n) Returns the n th byte of the file as an unsigned character; range is 0 to 255. tag Returns the specific Desktop application tag injected into an executable file by the tag injection tool (see the tag(1) reference page.)
 Returns -1 if the file is not a tagged file. ushort(n) Returns the n th byte of the file as an unsigned short integer; range is 0 to 65535.